 Corporations now act as mediators of our communications and in turn, manipulate how we understand the world around us (THF!
 Convergence Report, Calafou, 2014).

 Feminist hackers prefer to meet in online spaces such as mailing lists and Internet Relay Chat (IRC) channels.
-IRC is used to organise events and meetings, to set tasks of the day and collectively work on projects.
-While IRC channels are public, one should know the channel name and network to join.
-That usually happens through word of mouth among trustworthy individuals, thus creating small-scale community discussions.
+IRC is used to organise events and meetings, to set tasks of the day and to collectively work on projects.
+While IRC channels are public, one must know the channel name and network in order to join.
+That usually happens through word-of-mouth among trustworthy individuals, thus creating small-scale community discussions.
 Mailing lists of projects are private and moderated, though everyone can request a subscription.
-Their purpose is to continue general discussions initiated during events, help each other in the process of learning things, keep in touch, and inform about new projects.
+Their purpose is to continue general discussions initiated during events, to help each other in the process of learning things, to keep in touch, and to provide information about new projects.

 While discussing with a software developer friend about IRC and mailing lists, his reaction was: “Oh, why do you use these primitive, museological tools?”
 In hacker circles, exploring alternative tools of communication is a practice of critical technology adoption.
 It aims to avoid mainstream social media monopolies, willing to comment on their drawbacks (Maxigas, 2017).
 Apart from using alternative tools to communicate, feminist hackers also organise self-learn meetings and hands-on workshops to explore a variety of technologies that are rooted in libre/free culture.